-This easy-to-prepare main dish meal has proven popular with dinner guests of all agesand especially teenagers.
-You'll find the Southwest-style enchiladas are not too spicy; just pleasantly flavorfuland nice looking, too.
+This easy-to-prepare main dish meal has proven popular with dinner guests of all ages—and especially teenagers.
+You'll find the Southwest-style enchiladas are not too spicy, just pleasantly flavorful. —Gretchen Mellberg, Hawarden, Iowa

 “I love this creamy, comforting dish because it's easy, tastes amazing, freezes well and reheats easily in the microwave,” says Rachel Smith in Katy, Texas.
 If you prefer more zip, substitute Pepper Jack cheese for Monterey Jack.

 Warm up a cold winter night with a hearty serving of Tex-Mex food.
 These enchiladas have a flavorful combination of ingredients and a rich homemade sauce.
 This easy one-dish meal gives me more time to spend with guests.